Multiselect

 <option value='3'>Palpatine</option>

-<option value='4'>Darth Vader</option>
+<option value='4' disabled>Darth Vader</option>

 </optgroup>